Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Field Guide was written by Robert Hass.
 The first edition was published in 1973 by Yale University Press.
 It was 73 pages long, and the retail price was $5.00.

-Here are the first edition points: Both title page and copyright page state 1973, and copyright page has no references to additional printings. $5.00 U.S. price is on the top of the front flap, and £2.25 UK price is on the bottom of the same flap.
+Here are the first edition criteria: Both title page and copyright page state 1973, and copyright page has no references to additional printings. $5.00 U.S. price is on the top of the front flap, and £2.25 UK price is on the bottom of the same flap.
 One review on back of dust jacket by Stanley Kunitz.
 (Book photos courtesy of Dan Baranow.)
 Click here for more photos...

 April 16, 2008